 - The judge uses the remote control and programs the start module on the robot.
 He/she makes sure that the start module accepted the programming by observing the led (it should flash quickly 2 times).
 The judge asks the competitor to power off his/her robot.

-- The robot is now ready to compete and will only listen for commands used on this dohyo.
+- The robot is now ready to compete and will only listen for commands used on this arena.

 Please note that the modules do not need to be programmed before the start of every match.
-If one robot has recently battled on the current dohyo, and the start module has not been reprogrammed, then there is no need to reprogram the module this is only needed when changing the dohyo.
-Normally change of dohyo only happens when going from qualification to group play or from group play to finals.
+If one robot has recently battled on the current arena, and the start module has not been reprogrammed, then there is no need to reprogram the module this is only needed when changing the arena.
+Normally change of arena only happens when going from qualification to group play or from group play to finals.